Soundtrack Pro: History

+Version 1

 Soundtrack Pro was introduced on April 17, 2005 as a stand-alone product and as part of the Final Cut Studio suite, where it integrates with Final Cut Pro.
 Soundtrack (non-Pro) was removed from Final Cut Pro.
 There was also an upgrade package for users of Soundtrack.
 As of January 10, 2006, the stand-alone product has been dropped again.
 Soundtrack Pro adds features for professional audio engineers and sound designers, and focuses more on sound editing than the original Soundtrack.

 Since September 2007 Soundtrack Pro also comes as part of the Logic Studio bundle, Apple's own audio and midi sequencing software.
 But it was removed from Logic Studio when Logic Pro was moved to the App Store on December 8, 2011.

+Soundtrack Pro 2

 Soundtrack Pro 2 is included in Final Cut Studio 2 (2008).